-11. Second Phase of Reimagining Public Safety to Include Restructuring of Police Department to Focus on Serious and Violent Crime -- Direct City Administration to work with the Council President and Public Safety Chair to hire a consultant with expertise on the criminal legal system, to facilitate the second phase of Reimagining Public Safety in Oakland, with the goal of restructuring the Police Department to focus on serious and violent crime by operationalizing the shifting of resources from enforcement and punishment to prevention, wellness and alternative responses for integration in the fiscal year 2023-2025 budget.
+- 11. Second Phase of Reimagining Public Safety to Include Restructuring of Police Department to Focus on Serious and Violent Crime -- Direct City Administrator to return to Council by January 2022 for direction on a scope of services and contract approval for an independent consultant to conduct a study and provide a report on restructuring Oakland Police Department to include analysis of the Police Department to focus on serious and violent crime by operationalizing the shifting of resources from enforcement and punishment to prevention, wellness and alternative responses for integration in the fiscal year 2023-2025 budget.
 This includes raising additional private funds if needed.
-The process shall be community-led, transparent, trauma-informed, and include the following priorities:

-11a.
-Increase Capacity to Investigate and Solve Crimes and Produce Higher Clearance Rates on Homicides, Missing Persons, and Other Serious Crimes by Restructuring Investigations Units -- Analyze possible increase in civilian personnel assigned to investigations and other specialized units (including possible new classifications) and concomitant decrease in assigned sworn officers in the following units/positions for greater effectiveness and cost savings:
+The study shall include input from community stakeholders that is transparent and trauma-informed and take into account the Council's following priorities, providing a report to Council outlining the scope of the study prior to its initiation. - 11a.
+Increase Capacity to Investigate and Solve Crimes and Produce Higher Clearance Rates on Homicides, Missing Persons, and Other Serious Crimes by Restructuring Investigations Units -- Analyze possible increase in civilian personnel assigned to investigations and other specialized units (including possible new classifications) and concomitant decrease in assigned sworn officers in the following units/positions for greater effectiveness and cost savings: - Evidence Unit - Property Evidence Specialist Unit - Sex Registrants and ID Section - Patrol Desk in the Police Administration Building

+- Patrol Desk at the Eastmont Substation

+- Supervision of the Homeless Outreach Unit

+- Internal Affairs Division

+- Transportation Lot

+- 911 Call Center

+- Traffic Enforcement

-Evidence Unit Property Evidence Specialist Unit Sex Registrants and ID Section Patrol Desk in the Police Administration Building Patrol Desk at the Eastmont Substation Supervision of the Homeless Outreach Unit Internal Affairs Division Transportation Lot 911 Call Center Traffic Enforcement 11b.
-Remove Low Level and Non Violent Calls for Service from the Police Department -- Provide detailed analysis and recommendations for operationalizing the removal of low-level, non-violent calls for service from the Police Department's responsibilities and options for an alternative response.
-Low-level, non-violent calls for service include what the Police Department classifies as "Administrative, Animal-related, Homeless, Mental Health, Noise-related, Ambulance Requested, and Other."
+- 11b.
+Remove Low Level and Non-Violent Calls for Service from the Police Department --Provide detailed analysis and recommendations for operationalizing the removal of low-level, non-violent calls for service from the Police Department's responsibilities and options for an alternative response.
+Low-level, non-violent calls for service include what the Police Department classifies as "Administrative, Animal-related, Homeless, Mental Health, Noiserelated, Ambulance Requested, and Other."7

-12. Significantly Stand Up MACRO As An Effective Alternate Response System as First Responders to Non-Violent Calls for Service -- Prioritize available state and other funding for alternative response systems, including funding through Assembly Bill 988, which creates a new three-digit phone line for suicide prevention and immediate, localized emergency response for individuals in mental health crisis by trained mental health professionals, as well as available federal matching, the CRISIS Act funding for community based organizations, and in partnership with Alameda County.
+- 12. Significantly Stand Up MACRO As An Effective Alternate Response System as First Responders to Non-Violent Calls for Service -- Prioritize available state and other funding for alternative response systems, including funding through Assembly Bill 988, which creates a new three-digit phone line for suicide prevention and immediate, localized emergency response for individuals in mental health crisis by trained mental health professionals, as well as available federal matching, the CRISIS Act funding for community based organizations, and in partnership with Alameda County.

-12a.
-Advisory Board for MACRO -- Direct City Administration to work with the City Council to develop the structure of a MACRO Advisory Board for the purpose of serving as an advisory partner to the Oakland Fire Department in developing the MACRO civilian crisis response.
+- 12a.
+Advisory Board for MACRO -- Direct City Administrator to ensure meaningful, ongoing community participation in the development and implementation of MACRO, including participation with the MACRO Advisory Board described in Resolution 88553 C.M.S., that will serve as an advisory partner to the Oakland Fire Department in developing the MACRO civilian crisis response.

-13. Department of Violence Prevention (DVP) Alternative Safety Plan and Community Violence Prevention Infrastructure -- Direct DVP via the City Administration to return to Council with recommendations for an RFQ by October 30, 2021 with a proposed set of strategies and spending plan for the additional funds allocated to the DVP through this Budget that is sustainable for the 3 year spending cycle.
+- 13. Department of Violence Prevention (DVP) Alternative Safety Plan and Community Violence Prevention Infrastructure -- Direct City Administrator to return to Council with recommendations for an RFQ by October 30, 2021 with a proposed set of strategies and spending plan for the additional funds allocated to the DVP through this Budget that is sustainable for the 3 year spending cycle.8

-&lt;sup>7 See Police Data Analysis Report, Oakland CA by Center for Public Safety Management LLC (https://cao-94612.s3.amazonaws.com/documents/CPSM-Oakland-CFS-Report-Dec-2020.pdf) Include a transition plan for certain traffic enforcement responsibilities from the Police Department to the Department of Transportation.
+7 See Police Data Analysis Report, Oakland CA by Center for Public Safety Management LLC (https://cao-94612.s3.amazonaws.com/documents/CPSM-Oakland-CFS-Report-Dec-2020.pdf) Include a transition plan for certain traffic enforcement responsibilities from the Police Department to the Department of Transportation.